-On the morning of the race, you will check the local forecast again to see how the predicted weather has changed or whether it is behaving as has been forecast.
+Prepare to Race – On the morning of the race, you will check the local forecast again to see how the predicted weather has changed or whether it is behaving as has been forecast.

 The main advantage of doing this is that if immediately after the start something changes, you will have the information to make a snap decision about whether to continue standing on or whether to tack.

-These tests can and should be lined up in advance with a reliable competitor whose speed and abilities are known and someone you know will show up on time at the designated spot.
+These tests can and should be lined up in advance with a reliable competitor.
+Their speed and abilities are known and they will show up on time at the designated spot.

 Almost always prioritize tactical and boatspeed research over boat-handling practice, you are not likely to solve bigger boat-handling issues in the short period of time that is available to you.

-Finally, allow an 8 to 10 minute chill period before the start, and during this time discuss the upcoming race in a low-stress manner.
+Finally, allow an 8 to 10-minute chill period before the start.
+During this time discuss the upcoming race in a low-stress manner.